-Material reduction at source
+Refilling, material reduction at source

 An important part of our work in communities is reduction of the use of non-recyclable packaging by introducing an alternative delivery model refilling.

-Open burning of plastic
+🔥 Reduction of open burning of plastic 🔥

 We educate and integrate socialisation about the negative impact of open burning of plastic waste on climate & public health

 We update our waste, litter and financial data files weekly.
 These data files are accessible by local government and our donors via shared documents.